shoaibibrahim17/skycast-project_2.0/README.md

 ## License 📜

 This project is distributed under the MIT License.
 See `LICENSE` for more information.
-(You'll need to add a `LICENSE` file with the MIT license text if you want this).

 ## Acknowledgements 🙏

 *   To all the weather APIs that tolerate our shenanigans.
 *   To coffee, the true MVP of this project.
 *   To you, for checking out SkyC⚡st!
 May your skies be... interesting.